moonraker22/BlogList-Frontend/README.md

-# An Open Stack 2022 Project
+# A Full Stack Open 2022 Project

 ## Built with Create-React-App